FedericoBraidi/ObsidianNotesVault/Second Year/First Semester/IoT and Smart Cities/IoT and Smart Cities.md

 ![[Pasted image 20241124000559.png]]

 The Remaining Length part contains the sum of the dimension of the rest of the message in a data type called Variable Byte Integer.
 This method uses 1-4 bytes to store the information.
-In each byte only the last 7 bits are used for a numbe, while the first is used to say wether there are other bytes later or not.
+In each byte only the last 7 bits are used for a number, while the first is used to say wether there are other bytes later or not.

 Packet type is about the type of message that is being sent, for example Connect, Connack, Subscribe and Publish.
 Let’s see them:

 - Connect: The variable header contains the protocol name, version, properties, flags and keepalive.
 Between the flags we have Username, Password and Clean start which are self explanatory.
 The Will retain flag is used to make the broker remember the message, if it is the last one arrived.
 This is useful so that new subscribers don’t have to wait for the next message but get one instantly.
 The Will message flag is to indicate that a message should be sent out to subscribers if the connection terminates ungracefully.
 The KeepAlive value in the header tells the most amount of time that can pass between two messages, since TCP is  known for having problems in one-sided discconnection.
 - Connack: It is sent by the server after a conncetion attempt to inform about the status of the connection.
 It has no payload.
 There is a Reason Code part where the code relative to the status of the connection is written.
 - Subscribe: It is a request of a client to be subscribed to a certain topic.
 It is followed by Suback, same with Unsubsrcibe and Unsuback.
 There is a part that signals whether or not to send Retained messages to the new device.
 There is also a QoS value which determines the maximum QoS that the server can use when forwarding messages to this device.
 It can be used to subscribe to multiple topics at the same time.
-- Publish: It is used when a client is puclishing data to a topic and also when the server is forwarding the data to subscribed clients.
+- Publish: It is used when a client is publishing data to a topic and also when the server is forwarding the data to subscribed clients.
 It is followed by Puback, Pubrec, Pubrel and Pubcomp.
 It contains a DUP flag that signals whether the message is a resent duplicate or not.
 A QoS value which determines the QoS value of the message.
 Also contains a retain flag and the topic name.

 We talked about a certain QoS level.
-If the subscription is initiated with level 0, then when sending messages from the topic, the messages are sent only once by the serve, not stored and retransmitted (sender doesn’t wait for acknowledgement).
+If the subscription is initiated with level 0, then when sending messages from the topic, the messages are sent only once by the server, not stored and retransmitted (sender doesn’t wait for acknowledgement).
 If QoS level is 1, a message is stored after being sent until an acknowledge message is received by the server, otherwise it is retransmitted.
 In QoS 2 the package is stored until a PUBREC is sent back, then the copy of the packet is cacelled and the server sends a PUBREL to release the index of the message, if the receiver sends back a PUBCOMP then the server frees the ID.
 ##### CoAp